-- (a) An application for Sustaining Membership shall be addressed in writing to the Secretary General and shall include a full statement of the applicant's role in the fields of photogrammetry and/or remote sensing and/or spatial information. - (b) Council shall consider each application and make the final decision on admission of an applicant. - (c) Sustaining Members may appoint a committee to represent the exhibitors in the planning and operation of scientific and technical exhibits sponsored by the Society.
-The recommendations of the Sustaining Members Committee are advisory to the Congress Director. - (d) The Congress Director of the Society shall convene a Sustaining Members meeting at least once during each Congress. - (e) Council shall have the authority to cancel Sustaining Membership: - in case of action manifestly contrary to the interests and objectives of the Society; - in case of repeated default in payment of subscription fees.
+- a.
+An application for Sustaining Membership shall be addressed in writing to the Secretary General and shall include a full statement of the applicant's role in the fields of photogrammetry and/or remote sensing and/or spatial information. - b.
+Council shall consider each application and make the final decision on admission of an applicant. - c.
+Sustaining Members may appoint a committee called the International Industry Advisory Committee (IIAC) to represent the exhibitors in the planning and operation of scientific and technical exhibits sponsored by the Society.
+The recommendations of the IIAC are advisory to the Congress Director. - d.
+The IIAC Chair of the Society shall convene an IIAC meeting at least once during each Congress. - e.
+Council shall have the authority to cancel Sustaining Membership: - in case of action manifestly contrary to the interests and objectives of the Society; - in case of repeated default in payment of subscription fees. - f.
+A Sustaining Member may resign from the Society by a declaration in writing addressed to the Secretary General.
+The Council shall act upon the declaration and shall inform all Members as quickly as possible.